AlgoMaster Logo

 • Two separate arrays (for merging or comparing)

-Using pointers at different positions, we can efficiently compare elements and make decisions without relying on nested loops, which would otherwise lead to O(n²) time complexity.
+Using pointers at different positions, we can compare elements and make decisions without relying on nested loops, which would otherwise lead to O(n²) time complexity.

 Variants of Two Pointers

 The Two Pointers technique can be applied in different ways depending on the problem.
+Here are the three most common strategies.

 1. Opposite Direction (Converging Pointers)